emilydaykin/Internet-Series-Database-Client/README.md

   ```

 # Challenges & Wins:
-This was the first time I'd ever implemented testing in javascript, so learning Jest and React Testing Library for front end testing, and mocha/chai/supertest??? for the back end was incredibly rewarding.
+This was the first time I'd ever implemented testing in javascript, so learning Jest and React Testing Library for front end testing, and Mocha, Chai and Supertest for the back end was incredibly rewarding.

 # Key Learnings:
 - It's always easier to get the data needed in the front end by creating a new api endpoint in the back end, rather than appending it to a user's (JWT) token payload, which doesn't update as easily/in real time in session storage.